renaudjmathieu/MyApp/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-*See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.*
+*See the [Webpack](https://webpack.js.org/guides/getting-started/) and the [Babel](https://babeljs.io/docs/en/) documentations for more information.*

 ### `swa start ./dist --api-location ./api`